saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 _Password_ specifies a corresponding TURN password for _User_

-* _Overlays_ specifies a configuration for each overlay being managed by this controller, starting with the UUID (a hexadecimal value matching one in the CFx Overlays list (see above) *Note*: currently, EdgeVPN only supports a single overlay.
+* _Overlays_ specifies a configuration for each overlay being managed by this controller, starting with the UUID (a hexadecimal value matching one in the CFx Overlays list (see above) *Note*: currently, the system only supports a single overlay.

 * _Type_ currently, the only value allowed is TUNNEL

-* _TapName_ specifies the prefix used for creating the EdgeVPN tap virtual network interface devices.
-Each EdgeVPN tunnel created by the link manager is bound to a tap device of the operating system; the full name of the tap device consists of this prefix, appended with the first 7 characters of the link ID (e.g. *tnl-1234567*)
+* _TapName_ specifies the prefix used for creating the tap virtual network interface devices.
+Each tunnel created by the link manager is bound to a tap device of the operating system; the full name of the tap device consists of this prefix, appended with the first 7 characters of the link ID (e.g. *tnl-1234567*)

 * _IgnoredNetInterfaces_ specifies a list of TAP device names that should not be used for tunneling.
 No tunnel endpoints points to these network interfaces will be generated